SEP 05 2023 Resources Ebook

 An essential aspect of the metric alignment challenge is understanding the two different sides of metrics.
 On the one hand, you have finance and accounting goals to understand and report.
 On the other hand, you need to demonstrate your team’s value-add to the business.
 Bridging this gap requires getting the CFO and finance team to recognize the hard work and actual value that procurement brings to the table.

 Conrad points out that there should be two reports.
-One is for finance, focusing on savings and financial objectives, and the other is tailored to procurement’s value-added contributions.
+One is for finance, focusing on savings and financial objectives, and the other is tailored to the value-added contributions of the procurement department.
 By recognizing that these reports may not always match perfectly, you can show the diversity of your team’s impact.

 Understand what drives department success

 Purchasing metrics should equal the business metrics that matter to each department.
-You can align your efforts with their core objectives by understanding the unique metrics that spell success for your various business units.
+You can align your efforts with their core objectives by understanding the unique performance indicators that spell success for your various business units.

 For example, say you’re working with marketing, and the key focus is lead flow.
 How do you align that with your own procurement metrics to demonstrate value?